zeek/zeek/doc/frameworks/comm.rst

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/stores-connector.bro

-In the above example, if a local copy of the store contents isn't needed, just replace the :bro:see:`Store::create_clone` call with :bro:see:`Store::create_frontend`.
+In the above example, if a local copy of the store contents isn't needed, just replace the :bro:see:`BrokerStore::create_clone` call with :bro:see:`BrokerStore::create_frontend`.
 Queries will then be made against the remote master store instead of the local clone.

 Note that all queries are made within Bro's asynchrounous ``when``